"You've heard of evidence-based medicine? This is evidence-based parenting."

 What everybody had in common was an interest in testing ideas in a rigorous way.
 They weren’t going impose a new sleep practice or change their approach to discipline based on somebody else’s opinion.
 They wanted to weigh the evidence and make an informed decision.
 They wanted evidence-based parenting information.

-But meanwhile, where else can you go to find good examples of evidence-based parenting information?
+So where can you go to find good examples of evidence-based parenting information?

 Here are some examples.